ShoaibPathan/swiftui-calculator/README.md

 # SwiftUICalculator

-An easy to use recreation of the Apple's system calculator app written in SwiftUI.
+A recreation of the Apple's system calculator app that does basic arithmetic functions written in SwiftUI.

 # Project Status